GeoDaCenter/opioid-policy-scan/data_final/metadata/Access_HIVTesting_MinDistance.md

 ##### Distance
 Nearest resource analysis was conducted using minimum Euclidean distance as a proxy for access.
 This involved:
 - Calculating centroids for all census tracts and ZCTAs
-- Identifying the nearest mental health (MH) provider to each centroid
+- Identifying the nearest HIV testing provider to each centroid
 - Calculating the straight-line distance in miles

 ##### Travel Time and Count Within Threshold
 Driving-network access metrics were computed, including:
-- Travel time to the nearest MH provider
+- Travel time to the nearest HIV testing provider
-- Count of MH providers within a 30-minute driving threshold
+- Count of HIV testing providers within a 30-minute driving threshold

 Travel cost matrices were sourced from [Project OSRM](http://project-osrm.org/) and are available for multiple transit modes via [this Box folder](https://uchicago.app.box.com/s/ae2mtsw7f5tb4rhciczufdxd0owc23as).